U.S. House panel launches probe into possible obstruction by Trump

 “Before you impeach somebody, you have to persuade the American public that it ought to happen,” he said.

-As evidence of obstruction, Nadler cited Trump’s May 2017 firing of FBI Director James Comey, who at the time was leading an investigation into Russia activities in the 2016 U.S. presidential election and possible collusion with Trump’s campaign.
+As evidence of obstruction, Nadler cited Trump’s May 2017 firing of FBI Director James Comey, who was leading an investigation into Russia activities in the 2016 U.S. presidential election and possible collusion with Trump’s campaign.

 That investigation was subsequently taken over by Special Counsel Robert Mueller, who is expected to deliver his findings to the U.S. attorney general within weeks.